3-DAY LONDON FOOD PHOTOGRAPHY AND FOOD STYLING WORKSHOP WITH TWIGG STUDIOS

 From May onwards there will be 3 different teaching opportunities you can take advantage of.

-1. A 1-2-1 on-line (or in person if you are happy to come and travel down to London) social media and food photography coaching session, with prices starting at £55.
+1. A 1-2-1 on-line (or in person if you are happy to come and travel down to London) social media and food photography coaching session, with prices starting at £55 (subject to change).
 There will be 4 slots available a month only!

-2. A 1-2-1 in person food photography and food styling session at my home studio in South London with prices starting at £150.
+2. A 1-2-1 in person food photography and food styling session at my home studio in South London with prices starting at £170 (subject to change).
 There are only 5/6 slots left for the year, so do book quickly if you are interested.

 3. A 3-day food styling and food photography workshop with Aimee and myself at my small London studio, running fro Thursday, September 28th, 29th and 30th, with prices started from £275.
 This will be the last one Aimee and I will be teaching together this year.
 Spaces will be limited to 4 students a day, so please do book quickly to avoid disappointment.